paul-grassi/800-63-3/sp800-63a/sec4_ial.md

 - Enrollment codes sent by means other than physical mail SHALL be valid for a maximum of 10 minutes; those sent to a postal address of record SHALL be valid for a maximum of 7 days.
 - A notification of proofing SHALL be sent via a different address of record than the destination of the enrollment code.

+### 4.5.6.
+Biometric Collection

+The CSP SHALL NOT collect biometrics for the purpose of non-repudiation.

 ##4.6.
 Identity Assurance Level 3

 IAL 3 adds additional rigor to the steps required at IAL 3, to include providing further evidence of superior strength, and is subjected to additional and specific processes, including the use of biometrics, to further protect the identity and RP from impersonation, fraud, or other significantly harmful damages.
 In addition, IAL 3 SHALL be performed in-person.
 SHALL be performed in person.
 See [Section 4.3](#in-person) for more details.
 A CSP MAY exceed these requirements.

 ###4.6.1.
 Presence Requirements

 The CSP SHALL perform identity proofing in-person.

 ###4.6.2.
 Evidence Requirements

 - One (1) piece of SUPERIOR evidence plus one (1) piece of STRONG evidence; **OR**
 - Two (2) pieces of STRONG evidence plus one (1) piece of ADEQUATE evidence